-Top 8 Prague Things to Do With Kids
+Top 8 Things to Do With Kids in Prague

 Any trip abroad with kids usually cause some certain troubles since kids are not interested in classic sightseeing.
 They can easily get bored.
-If you are planning a trip to the Czech Republic than be sure Prague is a right place to visit with kids.
-But everything should be planned carefully.
+If you are planning a trip to the Czech Republic then chances are you won’t want to miss Prague.
+Here are top 8 things to do with kids in Prague.

 Adult travelers will be fascinated by the Medieval architecture as well as find numerous places to entertain kids.
 But all these charming buildings with spires, cobbled streets and bridges can be hard to visit with kids in tow.
 Moreover, families should certainly be aware that there is a lot of walking involved in Prague and most kids will soon get tired.
 So baby carriage or stroller will come in handy.

 The Old Town is a landmark that is best visited on foot as taxis might be expensive and aren’t always convenient because city center is for pedestrians mostly.
 Underground can be an option in Prague as it allows you to reach any point within the city.

 You can start your Prague trip with the Old Town Square (Staromestske Namesti).
 The centerpiece of the Old Town is the square and the Old Town Hall (Radnice), with the famous Prague astronomical clock.
 The clock’s moving figures put on an amazing performance at the top of each hour, so the kids are really excited to see it.
 When the performance is over, you may take a ride around the Old Town in a carriage drawn by cute horses.